Five Support Networks for Single Parent Entrepreneurs resources for single parents who need emotional support

 Growing up in this environment, Tommy learns to be suspicious, paranoid, and overly critical of others.
 He thinks it’s normal to question people’s motives and always expect the worst.

-Trained to mistrust
+Trained to Mistrust

 Living with constant stress at home, Tommy’s brain adapts by developing automatic responses to cope with the pressure.
 But these responses, like being suspicious and negative, aren’t very helpful in the long run.